COVID-19 Latest Updates

 What we’re doing in Centres

-- Drop off and pick up procedures: All Centres have identified new zones for arrivals and departures; staggering family drop off and pick up times where possible; and introducing information collection processes.
+- Drop off & pick up procedures: Centres have developed zones for arrival and departure.
+This may include staggered drop off and pick up times where possible and including information collection processes.

 - Additional hygiene measures: Including professional cleaning 5 times per week; implementing ‘High Touch Hygiene checklists’; removal of excessive soft furnishings; hot washing and drying cycles; ensuring good ventilation and air circulation; hygiene stations at multiple points throughout Centres; handwashing procedure posters with visual displays for children.